Andrés Bonifacio: Bonifacio in Cavite

 Bonifacio was also subject to rumors that he had stolen Katipunan funds, his sister was the mistress of a priest, and he was an agent provocateur paid by friars to foment unrest.
-Also circulated were anonymous letters which told the people of Cavite not to idolize Bonifacio because he was a Mason, a mere Manila employee, allegedly an atheist, and uneducated.
-According to these letters, Bonifacio did not deserve the title of Supremo since only God was supreme.
-This last allegation was made despite the fact that Supremo was meant to be used in conjunction with Presidente, i.e. Presidente Supremo (Supreme President, Kataas-taasang Pangulo) to distinguish the president of the Katipunan Supreme Council from council presidents of subordinate Katipunan chapters like the Magdalo and Magdiwang; in other words, while Mariano Álvarez was the Magdiwang president, and Baldomero Aguinaldo was the Magdalo president, Bonifacio was the Supreme President.
-Bonifacio suspected the rumor-mongering to be the work of the Magdalo leader Daniel Tirona.
-He confronted Tirona, whose airy reply provoked Bonifacio to such anger that he drew a gun and would have shot Tirona if others had not intervened.
+Also circulated were anonymous letters which told the people of Cavite not to idolize Bonifacio because he was a Freemason, a mere Manila employee, allegedly an atheist, and uneducated.
+According to these letters, Bonifacio did not deserve the title of Supremo since God alone was supreme.
+This last allegation was made despite the fact that Supremo was meant to be used in conjunction with Presidente, i.e. Presidente Supremo (Supreme President, Kataas-taasang Pangulo) to distinguish the president of the Katipunan Supreme Council from council presidents of subordinate Katipunan chapters like the Magdalo and Magdiwang; in other words, while Mariano Álvarez was the Magdiwang president and Baldomero Aguinaldo was the Magdalo president, Bonifacio was the Supreme President.
+Bonifacio suspected the rumor-mongering to be the work of the Magdalo leader, Daniel Tirona.
+He confronted Tirona, whose airy reply provoked Bonifacio to such anger that he drew a gun and would have shot Tirona had others not intervened.

 On December 31, Bonifacio and the Magdalo and Magdiwang leaders held a meeting in Imus, ostensibly to determine the leadership of Cavite in order to end the rivalry between the two factions.
 The issue of whether the Katipunan should be replaced by a revolutionary government was brought up by the Magdalo, and this eclipsed the rivalry issue.
-The Magdalo argued that the Katipunan, as a secret society, should have ceased to exist once the Revolution was underway.
-They also held that Cavite should not be divided.
+The Magdalo argued that the Katipunan, as a secret society, should have ceased to exist once the Revolution was underway, and that Cavite should not be divided.
 Bonifacio and the Magdiwang contended that the Katipunan served as their revolutionary government since it had its own constitution, laws, and provincial and municipal governments.
 Edilberto Evangelista presented a draft constitution for the proposed government to Bonifacio but he rejected it as it was too similar to the Spanish Maura Law.
 Upon the event of restructuring, Bonifacio was given carte blanche to appoint a committee tasked with setting up a new government; he would also be in charge of this committee.
 He tasked Emilio Aguinaldo to record the minutes of the meeting and requested for it to establish this authority, but these were never done and never provided.